tobal/zorp-tutorial/start_minimal_configuration.rst

 Advanced Routing
 ----------------

-Packets have been marked to a certain value in *IPTables*.
+Packets have been marked with a certain value in *IPTables*.
 Now match on that value using policy routing to have those packets delivered locally to *Zorp* instead of forwarding it to the original address, and *Zorp* will connect to a server depending on the policy.

 .. literalinclude:: configs/rc.local
   :language: none